pingcap/docs-cn/tikv-configuration-file.md

 + Default value: `6`, which means 6 tasks can be concurrent executed at most.
 + Note: The value of `incremental-scan-concurrency` must be greater than or equal to that of `incremental-scan-threads`; otherwise, TiKV will report an error at startup.

+## resolved-ts

+Configuration items related to maintaining the Resolved TS to serve Stale Read requests.

+### `enable`

++ Determines whether to maintain the Resolved TS for all Regions.
++ Default value: `true`

+### `advanced-ts-interval`

++ The interval at which Resolved TS is calculated and forwarded.
++ Default value: `"1s"`

+### `scan-lock-pool-size`

++ The number of threads that TiKV uses to scan the MVCC (multi-version concurrency control) lock data when initializing the Resolved TS.
++ Default value: `2`, which means 2 threads.

 ## pessimistic-txn

 For pessimistic transaction usage, refer to [TiDB Pessimistic Transaction Mode](/pessimistic-transaction.md).